AmitKarnam/AmitKarnam/README.md

 - ⚡ Fun fact: I'am IRON MAN (Obviously!)

-- 🌱 Comfortanle working with Python,Django and Javascript
+- 🌱 Comfortable working with Python,Django and Javascript

 - 🌱 I’m currently learning Nodejs,React and also cloud native technologies such as Kubernetes !